rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 do not result in a conflict.

 The length of a node sequence is identical to the number of nodes in the node tree.
 That is, because each node will be entered exactly once.
-Obviously, the node sequence contains no node more than once.
+Because of that, the node sequence contains each node exactly once.

 * `(ni+k subsequent-to ni)` is true, if `k in [1,*]`
 * `(ni+k strictly-subsequent-to ni)` for `(k == 1)`